-We created this Member Toolkit to provide you with a springboard for success.
-There are two main elements:
+Our Member Agreements contain information designed to provide you with a springboard for success.
+The Member Agreements contains the following main elements:

 - The Member Handbook (this document) will help orient you to how we operate and answer many of the questions you may have about ProVisors.
 We've included a section to help you get started, and another with tips for making the most of your Membership! - The Code of Conduct & Policies, which contains our Code of Conduct and Member Responsibilities (as well as other documents), spells out the policies, processes and expectations that you agree to when you join ProVisors.
 It's important that you read this in its entirety to ensure you remain a Member in good standing.